KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 * Beautiful, responsive [templates](http://www.squarespace.com/templates)
 * Intuitive content management system

 Final verdict: Squarespace is the web host that I chose for the church.
-I felt that Squarespace offers the best value for money.
+I felt that Squarespace offers the best value for money for Pretty Prairie United Methodist Church.
 Although Squarespace was $3/month more expensive than the cheapest option (which offered the same/similar templates as one used by a nearby church), the beautiful, modern Squarespace templates would ensure a unique look, and the intuitive content management system could potentially be used by non-techies and occasional volunteers, in order to keep the content relevant.

-To see more of the new website, go to [New Website](new_website.md).
-To see more of the new marketing materials, go to [New Marketing Materials](new_marketing_materials.md) :)

 Screenshot of finished website: [www.prettyprairieumc.org](www.prettyprairieumc.org). <br>
 [![](new-marketing-materials/new-website-home-page.jpg)](http://prettyprairieumc.org)